 Try to reunite the baby or babies with their mom.
-If you think the mother squirrel may still be in the area and you have a good idea where the nest is that the babies came from, you can give the mother the opportunity to retrieve the babies.
+If you have a good idea where the nest or tree with the nest is located you can give the mother the opportunity to retrieve her babies.

-Place the babies in a box.
-You can place this box near the tree or area they came from.
+Place the babies in a box and fasten the box to a tree branch or an area off the ground near the nest location.
 Make sure that the babies can’t get out of the box but the mother will be able to get in and get the babies.

 If the babies still have their eyes closed, they will need a heat source to help them keep warm.
 Even on hot summer days baby squirrels can get chilled quickly.

 A soda bottle filled with hot water and covered with a sock can be placed near the babies.
-Test to be sure the temperature isn’t too hot, and place a tee-shirt around it to be sure it doesn’t roll onto the babies.
+Test to be sure the temperature is not too hot, and place a tee-shirt or pillow case around it to be sure it does not roll onto the babies.

 Supervise the reunion attempt carefully but from a distance.
 Make sure the babies are safe from natural predators such as cats, dogs, hawks, crows, and snakes.
 But you must also remain out of mom's sight, so that she feels safe coming for the babies.